 Eugene Slip and Fall Attorneys

-A trip or slip and fall accident is a type of premises liability case.
-Tripping or slipping could cause injuries that range from minor to catastrophic.
+A slip and fall injury can range in severity from minor to severe and is considered to be a form of premises liability case.
 When you suffer injuries after a trip or slip and fall accident, you could recover compensation to cover medical expenses and other damages if you can prove the property owner was negligent in keeping his or her property free of hazardous conditions.

 How Slip and Fall Lawyers in Eugene, OR, Can Help

-Trip or slip and fall accidents are usually complex because you must be able to show that the property owner knew of the danger and did not warn you of it.
+Slip and fall accident cases can be difficult since fault must be determined and negligence must be attributed.
 They are also complex if the accident happened at a rental property, such as an apartment complex.
 More than one person could be liable for your injuries.

 Types of Slip and Fall Accidents